mckennapsean/dissertation/content/03-framework.md

 ## Choosing Effective Design Methods

-To help visualization designers tackle a real-world design project, we present a list of exemplar methods that can be used throughout the design activity framework.
+To help visualization designers tackle a real-world design project, we present a list of exemplar methods that designers can use throughout the design activity framework.
 This list contains methods commonly found in the visualization literature, as well as many more that come from the design, human-computer interaction, software engineering, sociology, and anthropology literature.
 We